 What is Gestation Length?

-The answer to this frequently asked question is often ‘283 days’.
+Most common length of gestation period for cows based on ‘283 days’.
 But actually, the gestation period can range from 265 to 295 days.
 The breeds of cattle that, for many generations, have been more focused on low birth weight genetics, now have shortened gestation periods.
 But there are many other factors that can affect the length of gestation in cattle that are not related to genetics.

 Before studying and understanding those factors, it is essential to know the actual triggers of the calving process.
 After its birth, as a calf has to grow and mature, it develops a natural mechanism that stops a cow from giving birth too early.
 The stress hormones producing system is the last type of system that gets developed in a calf.
 The fetus increases in size in the uterus of a cow as the end of its pregnancy approaches.
 So after the stress hormone-producing system is completely developed, the hormones get released that results in several changes that create an impact on the birth of the calf.